Cool Rare Animals likes to research and write about different species and animal husbandry.

 - Females have been known to kill their babies when they are scared.

-Black Bear Hamster Appearance and Characteristics
+Appearance and Physical Characteristics

 Black Bear hamster fur is thick and slightly glossy.
 The color of the coat ranges from creamy to dark brown or black.
 Their coats are classified as either long-haired, satin or rex.